project-flotta/project-flotta.github.io/documentation/latest/dev/installation.md

 For running operator, you need to install the CRD first, the best way to develop is in a small Kubernetes cluster, like Kind or Minikube.

-To install Operator you need to think that there are two main part, the CRD installation and the operator itself.
+To install Operator you need to think that there are two main parts, the CRD installation and the operator itself.

 To install CRD, you need to run the folowing: